glideinWMS/contrib/README.md

 Projects:
 * _example\_ : example project
+* AIforJobSiteAllocation: artificial intelligence for solving the problem of the job/site allocation.

 **NB This repository is public, do not add any credential, password, or private information.**